 The University of Sri Jayewardenepura has been providing postgraduate education in the field of Management for over 50 years.
-The Postgraduate Centre for Business Studies (PCBS) was established at the Faculty of Management Studies and Commerce (FMSC) with the objective of offering all management postgraduate taught programmes previously offered by the Faculty of Graduate Studies.
-Currently, the PCBS offers the following programmes.
+The Postgraduate Centre for Business Studies (PCBS) was established at the Faculty of Management Studies and Commerce (FMSC) with the objective of offering all taught postgraduate management programmes previously offered by the Faculty of Graduate Studies.
+Currently, the PCBS offers the following degree programmes.

 - MBA/MSc. in Management

 - Postgraduate Diploma in Applied Finance

 - MSc. in Applied Finance

 - Postgraduate Diploma in Real Estate Management and Valuation

 - MSc. in Real Estate Management and Valuation

 - Postgraduate Diploma in Entrepreneurship

-- Master's Degree in Entrepreneurship
+- Master's in Entrepreneurship

+- MSc in Waste Management and Cirular Economy

 - Master of Professional Accounting

 - Master of Business Economics

 - MSc in Business Economics

 - Master of Public Management

 - MSc in Public Policy and Management

 - Master of Commerce

+- Master of Marketing

+- Master of Science in Marketing